-Twinsburg Schools will employ the use of Restorative Practices in conjunction with discipline actions.
+Twinsburg City School District will employ verbal warnings through suspension, in conjunction with Restorative Practices.
 The purpose of the Restorative Practices Program is the improvement of citizenship in an individual student resulting in the enhancement of the overall quality of life.
 It is designed to help students take responsibility for their actions, recognize that their conduct caused harm to others, make amends, and reintegrate into the community.
 There are four key principles of the Restorative Practices process: respect, responsibility, restoration, and reintegration.
 Students have the option not to participate in Restorative Practices.